“Am I Covered?” : Understanding Your Counselling Options

 Counsellors and Qualifications

 Counsellors qualifications vary widely; most commonly, counsellors will have a master’s degree in social work or counselling.
-There are also many psychologists available in Vancouver, who have PhDs.
-Other available counsellors in the community have a diploma in counselling and a minority have no training at all–and this is perfectly legal in British Columbia.
+Psychologists in British Columbia have PhDs.
+Other counsellors in the community have a diploma or have done coursework in counselling and a minority have no training at all–and this is perfectly legal in British Columbia.
 It is important to do your research.

 Fees and Funding

-Current counselling fees among private counselling practitioners in Vancouver range widely from approximately $100-$300 hourly, usually depending on the counsellor’s level of training and experience.
-Expect psychologists to be in the upper end of the range, usually $200 hourly and up, while most master’s level practitioners are in the $140-$200 range.
+Current counselling fees among private counselling practitioners in Vancouver range widely from approximately $140-$300 hourly, usually depending on therapists’ level of training and experience.
+Expect psychologists to be in the upper end of the range, usually $250 hourly and up, while most master’s level practitioners are in the $140-$200 range.
 Those with counselling diplomas (not degrees) commonly have rates on par with master’s trained therapists.
 But buyer beware: price is not necessarily an indicator of training and experience.
 There is no legislation around this – anyone with any or no counselling experience can call themselves a counsellor in British Columbia and charge whatever the market will allow.

-If you have an extended health plan and are submitting under that, be sure to know what type of counselling professional you are eligible to meet with.
+It is important to note that if you are submitting your counselling sessions through extended health insurance, insurers will have a maximum that they will pay for a counselling or psychotherapy session, and this price ceiling may vary by the credential of the therapist.
+If your therapist exceeds the insurer’s limit, the client is responsible for the balance.
+Further, if coverage is important to you, be sure to know what type of counselling professional you are eligible to meet with.
 Almost all plans are covered for registered psychologists and from there, it is a mixed bag between registered social workers, registered clinical counsellors and others.

-It is also important to ask your insurer what your yearly maximum is.
+Another important question is to ask your insurer what your yearly maximum is.
 If you cannot afford any counselling on your own and you are limited to, say $500 a year, be sure to tell your counsellor so that they can plan appropriately with you.
 There’s almost nothing worse for clients then opening up about a painful issue and then having to terminate counselling abruptly.

 Access

-Typically in a private counselling situation, clients choose their own therapiest, often interviewing several to find the right match.
+Typically in a private counselling situation, clients choose their own therapist, often interviewing several to find the right match.
 Sometimes the service is arranged by a concerned family member of friend.

 If there is a counselling option I haven’t thought of, please let me know.
 I am always pleased to answer questions about accessing counselling in general or with me personally.
 Please be in touch!